vbluhme/boligportal_scrapeR/README.md

 - Adds the property to the `set.csv` file of seen listings.
 - Opens the boligportal.dk listing in the standard browser.
 If there are more than 3 new listings on the page, opens the results page instead.
 - Prints basic information about the listing to terminal.
+- Plays an annoying notification sound using the `beepr` 📦 package.